sampathbasa/test/README.md

 ```
+Hi Team,

+The latest functional code is now in the main branch of the repository.
+Please ensure that any future changes are made using the main branch as the base.

 Using the main Branch as the Base for Your Work

 Sync Your Local Repository with the Latest main Branch